visualbis/VV-Docs/docs/installation-guide/install-bihub-windows/web/install.md

 Kindly make sure whether you have installed BI Hub Server and configured at least one instance of BI Hub Server in running state.
 :::

-1. Double Click on the VBIViewWeb-X.X.X-windows-installer.exe file to start the installation process.
+1. Double Click on the BIHubWeb-X.X.X-windows-installer.exe file to start the installation process.

 2. Click Next in the startup page.